 “The idea,” Cosgrove said in DVD commentary, “was to have four different segments in four different areas so people would find something that they liked.”

-In 1990, the show ranked #11 for all TV series that year.
-“Once a sleeper, the reality series hosted by Robert Stack, former star of The Untouchables, now is just a flat-out smash,” the LA Times wrote two years later.
+In 1990, Unsolved Mysteries ranked #11 for all TV series that year.
+“Once a sleeper, the reality series hosted by Robert Stack, former star of The Untouchables, now is just a flat-out smash,” the Los Angeles Times wrote two years later.
 “In the last four weeks, for instance, the unshowy but rock-solid series has demonstrated its clout—ranking 3rd, 16th, 8th and 10th in the ratings.”

 The category was the Outstanding Informational Series, and Unsolved Mysteries was nominated in 1989, 1990, 1991, 1992, 1993, and 1995.
 Unfortunately, the show didn’t win, losing out to PBS’s Nature (1989), Smithsonian World (1990), The Civil War (1991), TNT’s MGM: When the Lion Roars (1992), PBS’s Healing and the Mind with Bill Moyers (1993), and PBS’s Baseball and NBC’s TV Nation (1995).

 13. Producers have some ideas about why the show was so successful.

 Number one, of course, was Robert Stack, whose poker-faced delivery could send chills up anyone’s spine.
 “Bob’s contributions were immense, really impossible to calculate,” Cosgrove said in a tribute to the actor after Stack’s death in 2003.
 “His fame and charisma helped attract an audience.”
 Said Bridges: “No one could deliver a spooky line like Robert Stack.”